junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 "Thought I saw you looking tired last few days.
 Hopefully not burning out so quickly?"
 Mr. Adler observes, leaning in closer.

-Dean gives a light chuckle.
+Dean gives a tight chuckle.
 "Nothing to worry about, just a new bed.
 It's getting a lot better now.
 Last night I slept like a baby."

 "Good to hear.
 Let me know if you need anything, alright?"
 Mr. Adler pats on his shoulder.
 "Good work, Dean.
 Really important work here."